 The Company considers interest rate risk to be minimal.
 The Company does not carry interest bearing debt.
 It is expected that future financings, if any, would be secured from equity placements rather than debt obligations.
-Based on the cash and cash equivalents held by the Company as at July 31, 2024, a 1% increase or decrease in the interest rate would generate a respective increase or decrease in interest income of approximately \$5,000 annually.
+Based on the cash held by the Company as at January 31, 2025, a 1% increase or decrease in the interest rate would generate a respective increase or decrease in interest income of approximately \$5,000 annually.